Embracing a Digital Future: What 2017-18 holds in store

 - NSW - 18 July, Damon Rees, NSW Government Chief Information and Digital Officer

 - Victoria - 25 July, Geoff Beggs, Director, Government ICT Strategy and Policy, Victorian Department of Premier and Cabinet

 - Queensland - 2 August, Andrew Mills, Queensland Government Chief Information Officer

-- South Australia - 10 August, Guest speaker to be advised
+- Western Australia - TBA, Guest speaker to be advised